KnownStormChaser/master-weather-model-list/models/ocean_models/global/uk/foam-gc.md

 - **Production Unit:** UK Met Office
 - **Country:** United Kingdom
 - **Programme or coordinating body:** Met Office operational suite (Global Coupled Atmosphere-Land-Ocean-Ice system); ocean/ice component is FOAM-GC
 - **Role in any larger system:** Ocean–ice component of the Met Office global coupled NWP system; provides the interactive ocean beneath the deterministic and ensemble atmospheric forecasts.
-The global ocean state is also the parent for regional shelf downscalings (e.g. AMM15/NWS — parent configuration worth confirming; see cross-references).
+This is **not** the parent of the Met Office NWS shelf downscalings — see *Relationship to other ocean products*.

 ---